FrancisRussell/zoog/README.md

 The following options are available:

+* `-p PRESET, --preset=PRESET`

-* `--preset=original`: In this mode, `opusgain` will set the output gain in the Opus binary header to 0dB.
+  * `original`: In this mode, `opusgain` will set the output gain in the Opus binary header to 0dB.
 In players that do not support `R128` tags, this will cause the Opus file to play back at the volume of the originally encoded source.
 You may want this if you prefer volume normalization to only occur via tags.

-* `--preset=rg`: In this mode, `opusgain` will set the output gain in the Opus binary header to the value that ensures playback will occur at -18 LUFS, which should match the loudness of ReplayGain normalized files.
+  * `rg`: In this mode, `opusgain` will set the output gain in the Opus binary header to the value that ensures playback will occur at -18 LUFS, which should match the loudness of ReplayGain normalized files.
 This is probably the best option when you have a player that doesn't know about Opus `R128`